irushawn/dsc-ethics-cs-nlp-spacy-prodigy/README.md

 ## Learning Objectives
 You will be able to...
 * Discuss uses for spaCy and Prodigy and how they improve the reliability of language models
-* Locate spaCy and Prodigy resources
+* Locate spaCy and Prodigy resources.

 ## What are spaCy and Prodigy?